korabeko/mitoHelicini/README.md

 **Helicini_table_mol**: species identifications, sampling locality data, NCBI accession numbers, shell vouchers, and other relevant metadata relating to the origin of the sequences and their use in publications; detailed explanation of columns inside the file on additional sheets (and above under **"The metadata"**)

 #### mitogenome annotations (plain text file)
-**mitogenome_annotations**: annotation of mitogenomic sequences in the GFF3 format, including the positions where the the individual alignment files align.
+**mitogenome_annotations** **[comming soon]**: annotation of mitogenomic sequences in the GFF3 format, including the positions where the the individual alignment files align.
 The up-to-date annotation is indicated by "current" in the "source" field.

 #### phylogenetic tree (plain text file)
 **tree_Helicini**: a composite ultrametric tree providing an estimate of the relationships among the individuals represented among the sequences (not all are included!).
 The annotation contains support values (posterior probabilities) and GPS coordinates (for internal nodes estimated as described in ...yet to be added...).
 Use the function `annotatedTreeReader` to read the tree in R (if the package is installed, type `system.file("extdata", "tree_Helicini.nex", package = "mitoHelicini")` to get the path), or FigTree.

-#### change log (plain text file)
-**change_log**: record of revisions of the above files, in particular of the alignment files.

 ### The functions
-The package provides a set of utilities used to curate and export the data provided with the package and functions used to produce the tree file `tree_Helicini.tre`.
+The package provides a set of utilities used to curate and export the data provided with the package and functions used to produce the tree file `tree_Helicini.tre` **[comming soon]**.
 The most important function is `representative.alignment`, which helps to export phylogenetically representative (at the level of intraspecific clades, species, or genera) or complete (all individuals) datasets, exporting a concantenate of selected loci or complete mitogenome sequences.
 As the data provided in the package are aligned, the exported dataset can be radily used for analyses.
 Use `help(function_name)` for details of each function.

 ### Acknowledgements
-The function `annotatedTreeReader` was written by Marc A. Suchard and originates from a no-longer maintained package "OutbreakTools" (Jombart et al. 2014).
+The function `annotatedTreeReader` **[comming soon]** was written by Marc A. Suchard and originates from a no-longer maintained package "OutbreakTools" (Jombart et al. 2014).

-The function `write_supertree` is a modification of a function `write.tree` from the package `ape` by Emmanuel Paradis, Daniel Lawson, and Klaus Schliep.
+The function `supertree`  **[comming soon]** is a modification of a function `write.tree` from the package `ape` by Emmanuel Paradis, Daniel Lawson, and Klaus Schliep.

 ### Funding
 The core of the R package was developed during my postdoc funded by scholarship from the Alexander-von-Humboldt Stiftung.